Pinterest Hidden Image

 Ingredient Notes

-• Vegan Butter - Make sure to opt for block-style butter, not the whipped kind that comes in a tub.
+• Vegan Butter: Make sure to opt for block-style butter, not spreadable margarine that comes in a tub - this is important.

-• Vanilla Bean Paste - You’re welcome to use an equal amount of either pure vanilla extract or vanilla powder instead.
+• Vanilla Bean Paste: Real vanilla gives the best flavor.
+You can swap the vanilla paste for an equal amount of either pure vanilla extract or vanilla powder instead.

 Pin

-Prep: Line 2 cookie sheets with parchment paper and preheat the oven.
+Prep: Line your baking sheet with parchment paper and preheat the oven.
 Measure out all your ingredients, mixing the flour, leaveners, and salt in a bowl.

 Wet ingredients for making vegan cookie dough mixed together in a bowl with the sugars.Pin